Marcello Lippi: Coaching philosophy and management style

 Similarly, during Italy's victorious 2006 World Cup campaign, Lippi was praised for adopting several tactical systems that allowed his two star playmakers, Francesco Totti and Andrea Pirlo, to play alongside one other.
 He eventually settlied on a 4–2–3–1 formation, in which Totti occupied the advanced creative role behind the centre-forward, while Pirlo was deployed in the deep-lying playmaking role; the two players were supported defensively by hard-working wingers and box-to-box midfielders, as well as attacking full-backs, who provided width to the team.
 The team also drew praise for its defensive solidity.
 World Soccer magazine also noted that Lippi's tactical flexibility throughout the tournament was further demonstrated by the fact that he often changed formations throughout the course of a single match, in addition to rotating players.
-Indeed, the fluidity of the team's formation saw the players adopt more of a 4–4–1–1 or 4–4–2 formation when defending off the ball, which then became a more offensive 4–2–3–1 system when in possession, with the wide midfielders acting as attacking wingers.
+Indeed, the fluidity of the team's formation was based on the movement and work-rate of the wide midfielders, who were required both to push up and track back.
+Lippi's system saw the players adopt more of a 4–4–1–1 or 4–4–2 formation when defending off the ball, which then became a more offensive 4–2–3–1 system when in possession, with the wide midfielders acting as attacking wingers, in particular Camoranesi on the right.
+Perrotta was instead used in a more defensive wide role on the left, to help reinforce the midfield, due to his work-rate.

 In 2016, manager Antonio Conte praised Lippi for his coaching skills and tactical prowess, as well as his ability to communicate with and motivate his players to foster a competitive team spirit and a winning mentality; he also went on to describe his experiences as a player under Lippi with Juventus stating: "I remember when Marcello Lippi arrived from Napoli with great ambition and determination.
 He was very important, as he was able to transmit to us precisely what he wanted.
 We hit rock bottom with defeat to Foggia, so Lippi said if we have to lose, we’ll go down fighting.
 From then on we attacked, pressed high and took the game to the opposition.
 Lippi was excellent at motivating the squad and passing on his ideas.
 I think the most important thing for a Coach is to have a clear vision and transmit that clearly to his players.
 Lippi always had that, as well as a great ability to motivate us, even when we played every three days.
 That Juventus had four consecutive European Finals and if you think back, that was an exceptional achievement."
 Fabrizio Ravanelli, who, like Conte, played under Lippi at Juventus, has also praised Lippi, describing him as a manager who excelled at reading the game and motivating his players.